 - A local culinary or food technology, college, or school.

 If they are particularly good quality, vintage or valuable knives, you could also consign them for auction – check with your local auctioneer to see if they will take them.
 You could make a profit from them or donate the proceeds.
 I occasionally visit auction houses and have seen professional grade sets of knives sold from time to time.

-And if you want you can re-sell your knife for a small price.
-There are many knife-sharpening shops that can buy used knives.
+And if you want you can resell your knife for a small price.
+Many knife-sharpening shops can buy used knives.
 The shops later use them as spare parts for knife repairs.
-The knife sharpener can also sharpen them and resell for a decent price.
-Look out for a knife sharpener, propose to sell your knives and you could be pleased to make some cash out of it.
+The knife sharpener can also sharpen them and resell for a reasonable price.
+Look out for a knife sharpener, propose to sell your knives, and you could be pleased to make some cash out of it.